vsch/boxed-state/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-:warning: Version 0.5.0 has renamed functions in the `util` internal library in the process of reducing conflict and to make them more consistent with their actual function.
+:warning: Version 0.7.0 factored out implementation into separate modules and removed exports for all except: `boxed-out` module implementing `boxOut` function.
+The rest need to be imported from their corresponding modules: `util-string-wrap`, `util-type-funcs`, `for-each-break` or `obj-each-break`.

 The API is evolving and will still change as its idiosyncrasies and limitations are discovered in use.
 The **boxed-in** proxy is fairly stable but may add new magic properties and eventually retire unused or little use properties. **boxed-out** proxy gained iteration helpers to mimic ones available for arrays.

 Immutable proxy wrapper with auto-vivification of intermediate objects/arrays with syntactic sugar to keep access/modification to deeply nested properties looking almost the same as plain